endless-sky/endless-sky-wiki/MapData.md

 	description <text>
 ```

 Beginning in **v.
-0.10.5**, how exactly the port of a planet behaves can be controled more precisely using the "port" keyword.
+0.10.5**, how exactly the port of a planet behaves can be controlled more precisely using the "port" keyword.
 The "spaceport" keyword is still supported and is shorthand for a port named "Spaceport" with all recharge and service capabilities.

 If a port is given a name, then that will display on the spaceport button instead of the usual "Spaceport" text.